tarun-trj/translation_overlay/README.md

 -   ⚡ **High Performance**: Utilizes multithreading for screen capture and multiprocessing for OCR/translation to ensure a smooth, non-blocking experience.
 -   🧠 **Parallel Processing**: Translates multiple text blocks simultaneously using a process pool for significantly faster results.
 -   🎯 **Windowed Capture**: Select any open application window to translate.
+-   🌍 **Multi-Language Support**: Choose from multiple source languages (Japanese, Korean, Chinese Simplified, Chinese Traditional) via an intuitive dropdown menu.
+-   🤖 **Smart Language Detection**: Automatically detects the language of each text block and only translates content matching your selected source language.
--   -   **Interactive Controls**: A simple floating overlay provides one-click controls to pause/resume (⏸/▶) translation or force a manual refresh (↻).
+-   ⏸️ **Interactive Controls**: A simple floating overlay provides one-click controls to pause/resume (⏸/▶) translation or force a manual refresh (↻).
 -   🧰 **Dynamic & Configurable**: Automatically finds your Tesseract installation and includes clear settings for language, performance, and sensitivity.
 -   🪟 **Intelligent Overlay**: A transparent, click-through overlay that automatically resizes text to fit within the original text block boundaries.
 The overlay itself is excluded from screen captures, so it won't be re-translated.
+-   🔍 **Debug Mode**: Optional visualization of recognized text boundaries with red outlines for troubleshooting.

 ---